giftpasay/giftpasay.github.io/_posts/2025-07-20-what-else-do-i-need.md

 **Jesus attached the word "if" to eternal life, meaning there is a condition.** Something must happen in order for something to follow.

-**We must understand, mga kapatid, that there is a cost to salvation.
+**We must understand, that there is a cost to salvation.
 There is a condition, there is a price to be paid for eternity.**

 ## The Visible Commandments vs. The Hidden Heart